Fasting during festivals and facts!

 Although it is called fasting, people often mistake it as starvation.
 A simple explanation behind it is that, whenever you’re not eating, you are fasting.
 You are fasting when you sleep at night.
 And hence the first meal after getting up in the morning is called break-fast.
 So even if the word fasting might sound scary, it is essentially a very normal and routine practice we all do without even knowing it.

 - Between the fasting period, you’re allowed to eat anything in any quantity that you want

-- You should not practise intermittent fasting if you suffer from hypoglycemia (low blood sugar)
+- You should not practice intermittent fasting if you suffer from hypoglycemia (low blood sugar)

 Some fasting tips to help you during intermittent fasting:

 - Drink a glass of water in the morning and before meals to reduce your appetite.

 - Keep yourself busy so that your mind stays off of food.